thc1006/p62-pdl1-llps-starter/README.md

 ## License

-MIT License - See LICENSE file for details.
+Apache License 2.0 - See LICENSE file for details.

-Free for academic and commercial use with attribution.
+Free for academic and commercial use with attribution and patent grant.

 ---